Efficient criteria of quantumness for a large system of qubits: Abstract

 \section{Abstract}

 In order to model and evaluate large-scale quantum systems, {\it e.g.} quantum computer and quantum annealer, it is necessary to quantify the ``quantumness" of such systems.
 In this paper, we discuss the dimensionless combinations of basic parameters of large, partially quantum coherent systems, which could be used to characterize their degree of quantumness.
-Based on model analytical and numerical calculations, we suggest one such number for a system of qubits undergoing adiabatic evolution.
+Based on analytical and numerical calculations, we suggest one such number for a system of qubits undergoing adiabatic evolution, i.e., the {\it accessibility index}.
 Applying it to the case of D-Wave One superconducting quantum annealing device, we find that its operation as described falls well within the quantum domain.